 \subsubsection{Associated-graded}

 One common way to extract information out of a $\filtered$-filtered objects in a stable $\infty$-category is to take its associated-graded.
 This functor commutes with both limits, colimits, and moreover, it is conservative.
-In addition, when $\matheur{C}$ is symmetric monoidal, so is $\assgr$ (see~\cite{gaitsgory_study_2017}*{\S \textsc{iv}.2.1.3}).
+In addition, when $\matheur{C}$ is symmetric monoidal, so is $\assgr$ (see~\cite{gaitsgory_study_2017}*{Vol. II, Chapter 6, \S1.3}).

 We will now construct a generalization of this functor in the case of multi-filtered objects.
 First, consider the following functor

 which sends an object $V = (V_\mathbf{d})_{\mathbf{d}\in \multgr{m}}$ to a filtered object $(V_\mathbf{d})_{\mathbf{d}\in \multgr{m}}$ where all the maps are 0.
 Clearly, this functors commutes with both limits and colimits, and hence, it admits a left adjoint, which we will denote by